Breaddcrumbss/peter-blog/content/_index.md

 ---
 ## FOREWORD

 This blog comprises literary works composed by me over the year, starting at around 1984.
 Most were self-published in ten books, printed by Conet Printing.
 As these were circulated to only few friends, it seemed appropriate to place them on a blog.
 The blog does not include the two books published by me commercially with World Scientific Publishing Co.
 Pte.
-Ltd: Down Memory Lane and Maybe a Swan Song.
+Ltd: *Down Memory Lane* and *Maybe a Swan Song*.

 My self-published works were, of course, arranged chronologically.
 The blog is arranged differently: it is  divided into six parts.
 The first sets out my personal details.
 The remaining five arrange my publications in a topical sequence: Novels, Novellas, Legal Episode, Short Stories and Essays.